 Enjoy fine food and drink from Del Mar’s full a la carte menu in the private retreat of their cozy winter igloos.
 Igloos are located on the 2nd floor Terraza overlooking the Wharf and accommodate up to 6 guests each for a two-hour experience.
 Igloos require a $150 rental fee and a food and beverage minimum of $75 per person.
 For more information, visit exploretock.com/delmardc.

-Beginning December 3, eleven custom-designed Yurts will rise from the Fiola patio, amidst a fleet of seasonal trees, transforming 601 Pennsylvania Avenue into a festive winter village.
+Eleven custom-designed Yurts have risen from the Fiola patio, amidst a fleet of seasonal trees, transforming 601 Pennsylvania Avenue into a festive winter village.
 The tents each seat from four to six patrons of immediate family or friends, offering a one-of-a-kind dining experience at a safe distance from others.
 The restaurant has partnered with American Express – there is no fee to reserve the yurts – all diners must reserve through Resy and pay with an American Express card.
 The five-course menu begins at $135 per person and offers an array of courses showcasing the seasonal abundance of Chancellors Rock Farm in Rappahannock County, Virginia.
 Trabocchi and his team will create a variety of seasonal items from the Fiola Harvest Menu and one signature dish – the Papillote of Wild Foraged Mushrooms with White Truffle – which will be served exclusively in the Yurts.
 You may add on enhancements from Calvisius Caviar to imported Culatello, as well as offerings from Fiola’s Wine Spectator Grand Award-winning cellar.
 As a special gift, all American Express Platinum Card Members will receive complimentary cider coffee cake to bring home as a morning treat.
 For reservations, visit resy.com.

 Masseria Courtyard Experience